malcprentice/malcprentice.github.io/Style - Ask Good Questions.md

 Here are some patterns

-Use the **bold parts** but change the content.
+Use the patterns but change the content.
 * e.g. When did you last **go shopping**? ---> When did you last **see a movie**?
-* Some content ideas for small talk: Friends, Food and drink, Music, Pets, Shopping, Travel, TV and movies, Sports, Games, Gadgets, Work, Books, School
+* Some content ideas for small talk: F
+    * Friends, Food and drink, Music,
+    * Pets, Shopping, Travel, TV and movies,
+    * Sports, Games, Gadgets,
+    * Work, Books, School

 # Future (Plans)
 * What are you going to eat tonight?